Jinx is a relative newcomer to the dog food market and has chosen to build out its online presence, similar to many other new brands.

-For those of you wondering where Jinx produces their food, they do make mention to in the FAQ Section of their website.
+For those of you wondering where Jinx produces their food, they do make mention it in the FAQ Section of their website.

 Here they state that they vetted dozens of facilities across the United States to find one that satisfied their strict requirements.
 However, despite this statement, they do not explicitly state where or who they chose for their production.

-As we touched on earlier, Jinx has put its focus online, and this is the easiest way to purchase their products.
+As we touched on earlier, Jinx has put its focus online, and this is the easiest way to purchase its products.

 Here they offer several discounts and subscription offers that make their food more affordable, especially to new customers.